oldregime/clinical-trial-screener/README.md

 streamlit run app.py
 ```

-## 📝 Example Patient Profiles

-**Type 2 Diabetes:**
-> 58-year-old male with Type 2 Diabetes Mellitus, on Metformin 1000mg, HbA1c 7.8%, BMI 32, controlled hypertension.

-**Breast Cancer:**
-> 45-year-old female with HER2-positive breast cancer stage II, completed AC-T chemo, on Trastuzumab maintenance.

 ## ⚠️ Disclaimer

 This tool is for **informational and educational purposes only**.
 It is not a substitute for professional medical advice.
-Always consult with healthcare professionals for clinical trial eligibility decisions.
+Always consult with healthcare professionals for clinical trial enrollment or health diagnosis decisions.

 ## 📄 License